Get Started with Snowflake DCM Projects

 Explore the Project Files

-Before deploying anything, take a moment to explore the DCM Project structure.
+Now that the infrastructure is in place, take a moment to explore the DCM Project structure before deploying.
+Navigate into the DCM_Projects_Get_Started/ directory — this is the actual DCM Project that the Plan & Deploy operations read.
 A DCM Project consists of a manifest file and one or more definition files organized in a sources/ directory.

 Manifest

-Open manifest.yml in the file explorer.
+Open DCM_Projects_Get_Started/manifest.yml in the file explorer.
 The manifest is the configuration file for your DCM Project.
 It defines:

 - Targets — Named deployment environments (e.g., DEV, STAGE, PROD), each pointing to a specific Snowflake account and DCM Project object